Federal financial aid, state, and university resources are available as funding to newly admitted and current USF School of Education students.

 * The actual amount of the grant is determined annually and dependent on Federal funding

 Partial tuition, need-based scholarships are being offered on a competitive basis to a limited number of newly-admitted graduate students to the Teacher Education Department (TED) of the University of San Francisco for Fall and Spring semesters.
 Applicants must demonstrate financial need, as outlined in the application.
 Persons of color are particularly encouraged to apply for these awards.
+Funding is not available for the Fall 2015 semester.

 For more information, please contact the Teacher Education Department.